libbitcoin/libbitcoin-explorer/README.md

 [mainnet]

-# The URL of the Obelisk mainnet server.
+# The URL of the default mainnet Obelisk server.
-url = tcp://obelisk.unsystem.net:9091
+url = tcp://obelisk-sol.airbitz.co:9091

 [testnet]

-# The URL of the Obelisk testnet server.
+# The URL of the default testnet Obelisk server.
-url = tcp://obelisk.unsystem.net:10091
+url = tcp://obelisk-testnet.airbitz.co:9091
 ```
 The path to the configuration settings file is specified by the `--config` command line option or otherwise the `BX_CONFIG` environment variable.
 If the file is specified by either method, and is not found or contains invalid setttings, an error is returned via STDERR.